-If you suspect your retirement benefits aren't safe or aren't prudently invested, you can contact us electronically or call 1-866-444-3272 to be connected to the office nearest you.
+If, for any reason, you suspect your retirement benefits are not safe or are not prudently invested, you should pursue the issue with an EBSA regional office.
+Contact EBSA online at askebsa.dol. gov or call 1-866-444-3272 to be connected to the office nearest you.